INVESTOR CHARTER FOR DEPOSITORIES AND DEPOSITORY PARTICIPANTS

 5. Miscellaneous services

-Sr. no. Type of Activity /Service Brief about the Activity / Service
+S. No Type of Activity / Service Brief about the Activity / Service

 1. Electronic mode:

-1. SCORES 2.0 (a web based centralized grievanceredressal system f SEBI)
+1. SCORES 2.0 (web based centralized grievance redressal system of SEBI)

 Two Level Review for complaint/grievance against DP:

-Investors can send physical letters to CDSL on our registered office address.
+2. Offline mode: Investors can send physical letters to CDSL at the registered office address.

-3 Steps to be followed in ODR for Review, Conciliation and Arbitration
+3 Steps for ODR – Review, Conciliation and Arbitration

-• If investor is not satisfied with response of Market Participant, he/she can escalate thecomplaint on SEBI SCORES portal.
+• If not satisfied, escalate on SEBI SCORES portal.

-• Alternatively, the investor may also file a complaint on SMARTODR portal for its resolution through online conciliation andarbitration.
+• Alternatively, file on SMARTODR portal for online conciliation and arbitration.

-• If the conciliation is unsuccessful, then theinvestor may request to refer the matter for arbitration.
+• If conciliation is unsuccessful, Investor may request referral for arbitration.

-4 Claim to be filed by Beneficial Owner: The Beneficial owner who suffered a loss due totheactions of Depository Participant (“DP”)/ Central Depository Services (India) Limited (“CDSL”) needstofile their claim with DP/ CDSL along with relevant documents including but not limited to:
+4 Claim to be filed by Beneficial Owner The Beneficial Owner who suffered a loss due to the actions of DP/CDSL needs to file their claim along with:

 • Statement of claim